 Resident companies are subject to Swiss corporate income tax (CIT) on their taxable profits generated in Switzerland.
 CIT is levied at the federal, cantonal, and communal levels.
 Foreign-source income attributable to foreign permanent establishments (PEs) or real estate property located abroad is excluded from the Swiss tax base and only taken into account for rate progression purposes in the cantons that apply progressive tax rates.

-Non-resident companies may be subject to Swiss CIT if they are (alternatively) partners of a Swiss business, have a PE in Switzerland, own real estate property in Switzerland, have loan receivables secured by a mortgage on Swiss real estate property, or deal with or act as a broker of Swiss real estate property.
+Non-resident companies may be subject to Swiss CIT if they (alternatively) have a PE in Switzerland, own real estate property in Switzerland, are partners of a Swiss business, have loan receivables secured by a mortgage on Swiss real estate property, or deal with or act as a broker of Swiss real estate property.
 Non-resident companies are taxed on their income generated in Switzerland (see the Branch income section).

 Switzerland levies a direct federal CIT at a flat rate of 8.5% on profit after tax.
 Accordingly, CIT is deductible for tax purposes and reduces the applicable tax base (i.e. taxable income), resulting in a direct federal CIT rate on profit before tax of approximately 7.83%.
 At the federal level, no corporate capital tax is levied.